 Nuada's Sword - The Sword of Light

-Once unsheathed it can only administer a mortal blow.
-You're fate is sealed if you are its target.
+Once unsheathed, it can only administer a mortal blow.
+Your fate is sealed if you are its target.

 Cauldron of Dagda

-None ever go away hungry because the holds an endless supply of food.
+No one ever goes away hungry because it holds an endless supply of food.

-Tir na nOg is the Land of Youth and the home of the Tuatha De Danaan ond all the aos sidhe.
+Tír na nÓg is the Land of Youth and the home of the Tuatha De Danaan and all the aos sidhe.
 It's and place filled with happiness and abundance, where no one ever grows old or gets ill.
 Mortals can only visit the land if they are invited or stumble on it by accident.
 But whatever gifts are received there come with a price, or so the myths say.

-In the Cross of Ciaran, he sometimes uses the term Otherworld and Tir na nOg interchangeably, At certain times of the year, like Samhain, the veil between this world and the Otherworld, including Tir na nOg, thins and mortals can cross over.
-Of course that means spirits can come this way as well.
+In The Cross of Ciarán, he sometimes uses the terms Otherworld and Tír na nÓg interchangeably.
+At certain times of the year, like Samhain, the veil between this world and the Otherworld, including Tír na nÓg, thins and mortals can cross over.
+Of course, that means spirits can come this way as well.
 The aos sidhe, however, seem to be able to travel back and forth at will no matter what time of the year it is, and they usually have their own agenda.

 Go over to the the section on More Folktale to find the tale of the Irish hero Oisin, who is invited to Tir na nOg by the beautiful Niamh, as well as some other stories.
 Enjoy!